surapuramakhil/subwaySystem/README.md

 #### Running Challenge 1

+calling following postmant api's
+1. create trainline 1
+2. create trainline 2

+to test call Get Rounte post man API

 #### Running Challenge 2

+1. Create trainline previously already mandates of fare param in body.
+2. create Card API
+3. once card created - call Station Enter API
+4. Station Exit.

 ## Is your code organized and well thought-out?

 yes, code is well thoughtout, following standard practices.
+It is shouuld it terms of both features scaling and data scaling.

+when it comes to rides, Fare and cards - transactions are used efficinetly used when its requried.

 ## Would it be easy to extend your code to a more complex solution with more requirements?